georgevreilly/georgevreilly.github.io/content/blog/2023/08/10/patching-python-wheel.rst

 ---

 Recently, I had to create a new `Python wheel`_ for PyTorch_.
-There is a `cyclic dependency`_ between PyTorch 2.0.1 and Triton 2.0.0.
+There is a `cyclic dependency`_ between PyTorch 2.0.1 and Triton 2.0.0:
+Torch depends upon Triton, but Triton also depends on Torch.
-Pip_ is okay with a cyclic dependency.
+Pip_ is okay with installing packages where there's a cyclic dependency.
 Bazel_, however, `does not handle`_ cyclic dependencies between packages.
+We use Bazel extensively at Stripe and this cyclic dependency prevented us from using the latest version of Torch.

 I spent a few days trying to build the PyTorch wheel from source.
 It was a *nightmare!*